AI-secure/DecodingTrust/Tutorial.md

 mkdir ./.cache
 ```

-Note that our codebase interacts with different models through the Holistic Evaluation of Language Models (HELM) framework, developed by Stanford's Center for Research on Foundation Models.
+Note that our codebase interacts with different models through the Holistic Evaluation of Language Models (HELM) framework.
 Because certain open source models (e.g. `Falcon`) require the PyTorch implementation of `FlashAttention` (`scaled_dot_product_attention`), `PyTorch >= 2.0` is required if you wish to run these models.

 # Configuration